Variation (linguistics): Sociolinguistic variables

 Phonetic variables tend to meet these criteria and are often used, as are morphosyntactic variables, morphophonological variables, and, more rarely, lexical variables.
 Examples for phonetic variables are: the frequency of the glottal stop, the height or backness of a vowel or the realisation of word-endings.
 An example of a morphosyntactic variable is the frequency of negative concord (known colloquially as a double negative).
 Two well-known and frequently studied morphophonological variables are T/D deletion, the optional deletion of the sound /t/ or /d/ at the end of a word, as in "I kep' walking" (Wolfram 1969; Labov et al. 1968); and the ING variable, the optional pronunciation of -ing at the end of a word as -in, as in "I kept walkin'" (e.g. Fisher 1958; Labov 1966/1982; Trudgill 1974).

 Analysis and methodology

 Analyzing sociolinguistic variation often involves the use of statistical programs to handle its multi-variable nature.
 One essential part of the methodology is to count up the number of tokens of a particular variant and compare it to the number of times the variant could have occurred.
 This is called the "Principle of Accountability" in Tagliamonte (2012).
 Comparing the tokens to the total number of words in a corpus or comparing one corpus to another leads to erroneous results.
 This count of the possible occurrences can be difficult at times because some variants alternate with zero (such as relative pronouns that, who, and zero).

 In 1970 Eugenio Coșeriu, revisiting De Saussure's synchrony and diachrony distinction in the description of language, coined the terms diatopic (place-related dialect), diastratic (social class/stratum related sociolect) and diaphasic (formality-related register) to describe linguistic variation.
+In 1985, Peter Koch and Wulf Oesterreicher expanded this system to include diamesic variation, which describes linguistic variation based on oral and written conceptions of language.